DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSaved.md

 Information about the event that caused the function's execution.

 ##### field(e.changes): Array<any>
-An array of objects with edited rows' data.
+An array of saved changes.

 ##### field(e.component): {WidgetName}
 The widget's instance.